Amri91/simple-validator/Readme.md

 - escapeQuery
     escapes selected params in query
     usage: escapeQuery('type')
-- isIn
+- in
     checks if a parameter is in array, useful for enums
     usage: isIn('body.NY', ['NY', 'LA'])
-    the function will check req.body.NY
+    the function will check req.'body.NY'
+- inRange
+    checks if a parameter is between a given [min, max] values
+    usage: inRange('body.age', 20, 22)
 - HTTPError
     Helper for return error responses/messages